What are the system requirements?

 Steam offers Windows and Mac builds: http://store.steampowered.com/app/212680

-GOG.com has a DRM free Windows version along with bonus content (some music tracks and concept art).
-EDIT – GOG.com now offers the Mac version as well!
+GOG.com has a DRM free Windows and Mac versions along with bonus content (some music tracks and concept art).
+Click here to buy it on GOG

 What does it cost?

 It costs $9.99 USD.
 That price is worldwide on GOG.com and through our website, but Steam will have the normal conversions of £6.99 / €9.99 / 249 rubles / $7.99 in CIS territories.

 The game is split into two major parts: exploration and combat.
 You explore by travelling instantly with your FTL drive between discrete “Jump Beacons;” every location contains a text-based event that has a variety of choices and outcomes.
 Your ship can be upgraded with advanced weaponry and equipment purchased with collected scrap metal, while your crew will improve with experience.
 Fighting enemy ships involves real-time management of crew, power distribution and weapons.
 It can be frantic with many problems thrown at you at once, but you can pause the game at any time to give orders to your crew (much like Baldur’s Gate).
 Check out the video on the front page to see it in action.

 That’s too long, what’s a shorter description?

 How is that a roguelike?

 We use the term loosely, mostly just as a representation for some of the main thematic elements of the genre.
 This includes permadeath, randomly generated game worlds, relatively short play sessions (5-90 minutes), and a single-player focus.